peterphung2043/changepointmodel/README.md

 Certain class methods on `EnergyChangepointEstimator` were removed (`fit_one`, `fit_many`, etc).
 These were intended for batch running but proved to be a bit to inflexible for practical use.
 Methods for sorting data were moved to the `schemas` pydnatic data model as outlined above.

+_NOTE_ Starting with version `3.2` we are moving to pydantic v2 to help validate our input models.
+This will most certainly break any applications that use this lib as dependency alongside other pydantic based projects.

 ## Demos and training